AndreaLazzari/AdvancedStatisticForPhysicalAnalysis/README.md

 All projects are carried out in [R](https://www.r-project.org/).

 ## Folders
-Each folder contains the instructions for the exercises provided by the Professor, and the solutions, both in `Rmd` and `html` format.
+Each folder contains the instructions for the exercises provided by the Professor, and the solutions both in `Rmd` and `html` format.